JWCS/ML-CVtest2/README.txt

 End of spring break, I tried to make a thinning algorithm.
 I researched a bit, to get a grasp of what there was.
 I found out the requirements to delete a pixel and tried to work with that.
 I finally got it to work, but several things happened.
 1) Hon Hon Physics got harder.
 2) 3cr Thermo class just failed 2/3 of its students.
 With only 1/3 of the class left, survivors are buckling down for the passing C, cause there is no curve.
 3) The code I wrote for thinning, I tried on a 16x16 square that I knew what it was supposed to thin to.
 That took 2.7 hours.
 On the 2500 x 2000 picture, that won't work.
 Semester ended.
 The freshman rocket competition team, of which I did electronics, mechanisms, and programing, had the rocket fall from 3000 ft and thus end.
 Prof said first and foremost came my grades, and I agree- between physics and thermo I was packed- & had was very sick for week of finals & half week before that.
 But!
 Now over with better than expected grades, I worked to convert the code to mex, the C-Matlab fun demon.
-After researching and writing enough to just create the padded image and having it repeatedly crash matlab, I realized that I've wasted all the time I spent for the last 1.5-2 months (minimal nonschoolwork) on this avenue of thinning.
+After researching and writing enough to just create the padded image and having it repeatedly crash Matlab, I realized that I've wasted all the time I spent for the last 1.5-2 months (minimal nonschoolwork) on this avenue of thinning.
 I saw on Stack Overflow a reference to a 4x4 thinning algorithm by Zhang and Wang.
 I decided to implement it.
-I comfort myself with the fact that I knew nothing about matlab at somepoint.
+I comfort myself with the fact that I knew nothing about Matlab at somepoint.
 For I spent all this time on thinning, and wrote ZhangWangThin in 2 days.
 I have some CV existentialism with the fact that I'm not using a template, and thus only minimally know what's accurate, I'm not quite sure what format to output this, if this is getting piped for a particular application there must be an easier way than my intermediary output, and I was supposed to finish ages ago...
 I struggle with expansion.
 The expansion and thinning causes many false paths, because the expansion expands in places I know I don't want, but it does not.
 I scrap my directed expansion functions, as those could be a future improvement, a big one, but I need to end this, get the lines.
 ZhangWangThin gets edited, modified, improved, and is the most optimized and longest function I have.
 Line acquisition is painful, because of all of the false loops and bubbles by bad expansion.
 Somehow, though it took me awhile, I made a way to get what I wanted, all of the lines in the image, and the successful (I think) removal of many bad loops.
 Clean up.
 Good enough.
 Format, readme, send to prof.
 This could be better, could be quicker, could've been finished quicker as well.
 Regardless, I am thankful for this stimulating project on such an interesting topic.
-I went from having no knowledge of matlab to a much much stronger knowledge, to the point that I think I know Matlab language best now.
+I went from having no knowledge of Matlab to a much much stronger knowledge, to the point that I think I know Matlab language best now.